deenamanick/Fullstack-course/Backend-bootcamp.md

 - Let students see errors early.
 - Use Thunder Client or Postman every day from Day 3 onward.
 - Use simple names like `Task`, `User`, `title`, and `completed`.
-- Save advanced topics like refresh tokens, deployment, TypeScript, Docker, and testing for the next course.
+- Save advanced topics like refresh tokens, TypeScript, Docker, and testing for the next course.